MrMidnight7331/Dynamic-NFT-Gallery/README.md

     - Cards are flippable for more information
     - General bug fixing
     - Change ethereum address link to contract address link
+- V1.3
+    - Added Light / Dark mode toggle
+    - Added cookie to remember modes
+    - Centered Button

 ## Future Plans:
 - ~~Add collection address to title of card instead of wallet address.~~
-- Add options to change dark, light mode
+- ~~Add options to change dark, light mode~~
 - Add options to view NFTs from other addresses
 - Add more customization methods like color scheme
 - ~~Add more info on the back side of the card.
 Turn around transition with smooth animation~~

-## To do list (smaller fixes that doesnt classify as a update):
-- Center button
-- Fix color

 ## Contact
 Feel free ho contact me on my socials if you face any problem or need help with tbe setup process!